zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure.md

 This is a representative example of how you would use a Service Connector to connect ZenML to a cloud service.
 This example uses [the AWS Service Connector](./connect-zenml-to-infrastructure/aws-service-connector.md) to connect ZenML to an AWS S3 bucket and then link [an S3 Artifact Store Stack Component](../../user-guide/component-guide/artifact-stores/s3.md) to it.

-Some details about the current alternatives to using a Service Connectors and their drawbacks are provided below.
+Some details about the current alternatives to using Service Connectors and their drawbacks are provided below.
 Feel free to skip them if you are already familiar with them or just want to get to the good part.

 <details>

 <summary>Alternatives to Service Connectors</summary>

 There are quicker alternatives to using a Service Connector to link an S3 Artifact Store to a private AWS S3 bucket.
-Let's lay them out them first and then explain why using a Service Connector is the better option:
+Let's lay them out first and then explain why using a Service Connector is the better option:

 1. the authentication information can be embedded directly into the Stack Component, although this is not recommended for security reasons: